fli-iam/shanoir-ng/README.md

 Shanoir-NG is copyrighted by [Inria](https://www.inria.fr/) and is open source under the [GNU General Public License v3.0](LICENSE).

-The Shanoir NG website is available at:  https://project.inria.fr/shanoir/
+The Shanoir-NG website is available at:  https://project.inria.fr/shanoir/

 >[!Important]
-> Shanoir NG is still in the development phase.
+> Shanoir-NG is still in the development phase.
 > While many functionalities work well, some are not developed yet
 > and some might be unstable.
 > Also it still misses production features like database backup.